sst/guide/_chapters/create-a-cloudfront-distribution.md

 ![App live on CloudFront screenshot]({{ site.url }}/assets/app-live-on-cloudfront.png)

-Next up let's point our domain to our CloudFront Distribution.
+Next up, let's point our domain to our CloudFront Distribution.